 The next thing that you are going to do is connect your portable charger or jumper cables.
 If you have jumper cables, you are going to need to find another vehicle.
 If you can get someone to give you a jump, park both vehicles near enough to each other so that the cables comfortably reach and then shut off the ignitions.
 Connect the red wire to the red battery post (also marked with +) and the black to the other battery post (marked with -).
 Then, connect the cables to the dead vehicle, including the black wire to either the negative battery post or a metal part of the chassis.
 Then, give it a few minutes to charge.

-If you are using a portable charger, it will depend upon whether you are using cables that connect to your battery or if you are using a nine volt plug to jump start your car.
+If you are using a portable charger, it will depend upon whether you are using cables that connect to your battery or if you are using a twelve volt plug to jump start your car.
 Connect the cables the same way to the battery posts – red to red (+) and black to black (-) and then allow it to charge for a few minutes.

 Step Six: Starting the Vehicle